US, UK brace for soaring death tolls as pandemic bears down

-LONDON (AP) — The U.S. and Britain braced for what could be one of their bleakest weeks in memory Monday as the human and financial toll of the coronavirus outbreak mounted.
-But new deaths and infections appeared to be slowing in Italy, Spain and France, suggesting that lockdowns and social distancing are working.
+LONDON (AP) — The United States and Britain braced for one of their bleakest weeks in living memory on Monday as the social and financial toll of the coronavirus pandemic deepened.
+New infections in Italy, Spain and France showed signs of slowing, but hundreds of patients were still dying each day.

-British Prime Minister Boris Johnson, who was infected last month, was hospitalized in what his office described as a precaution because of persistent symptoms.
-The 55-year-old Johnson, who had a fever for days, is the first known head of government to fall ill with the disease.
+He remained at the helm of the government and was awaiting test results Monday.

-“I’m in good spirits and keeping in touch with my team, as we work together to fight this virus and keep everyone safe,” he tweeted Monday.
+“(I’m) sure this is very frustrating for him … (but) nonetheless he’s still very much in charge,’’ Housing and Communities Secretary Robert Jenrick told the BBC.
+Still, Jenrick did not rule out a longer hospitalization.

 In Washington, U.S. Surgeon General Jerome Adams offered a stark warning about the surge of coronavirus deaths the nation is facing.